-For the periods ended March 31, 2006 and December 31, 2005, the Company had restricted cash of \$148.2 million and \$35.5 million, respectively, on deposit with the trustees for the Company's collateralized debt Obligations ("CDOs"), see Note 6 "Debt Obligations".
-The balance as of March 31, 2006 primarily represents proceeds received from the Company's second collateralized debt obligation ("CDO II") which will be used to purchase underlying assets, proceeds from loan repayments which will be used to purchase replacement loans as collateral for the CDOs and interest payments received from loans in the CDOs which are remitted to the Company quarterly in the month following the quarter.
+On June 30, 2006 and December 31, 2005, the Company had restricted cash of \$55.3 million and \$35.5 million, respectively, on deposit with the trustees for the Company's collateralized debt Obligations ("CDOs"), see Note 6 "Debt Obligations".
+The balance as of June 30, 2006 primarily represents proceeds received from loan repayments, which will be used to purchase replacement loans as collateral for the CDOs and interest payments received from loans in the CDOs, which are remitted to the Company quarterly in the month following the quarter.